The Sustainable Development Goals

 Opportunities and risks

-We’ve identified and prioritised the areas we feel are most relevant for our business at the moment, applying the same criteria that we use when advising our clients.
-These include our S&CC team’s research into the impacts and opportunities for our sector.
-We’ve looked at the team’s detailed guidance about how to engage with the goals.
-And, we’ve also referred to the scoring for the UK from our interactive SDG selector.
-This draws on over 200 data sources, scoring each country against each SDG target, to anticipate potential areas of focus for future government policy - recognising that our business depends on a thriving UK economy.
+We’ve identified and prioritised the SDGs most relevant for our business by applying the same criteria we use when advising our clients, accounting for the countries, territories and sectors in which we operate.
+Our Sustainability team’s research into the impacts and opportunities for our sector draws on over 200 data sources, scoring each country against each SDG target, to anticipate potential areas of focus for future government policy - recognising that our business depends on a thriving UK economy.

-We cross referenced the output from this with other considerations relating to our client delivery, our operations and our communities - to determine the priority goals for our business.
+We cross referenced the output to ensure it aligned to our materiality matrix, and other considerations relating to our client delivery, our operations and our communities - to determine the priority goals for our business.
 We’ll still refer to the full list as a ‘sense check’ to make sure that we’re helping to contribute to all of the goals in some way.

 Programmes